josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

    ![In the Visualizing Bulk Delay Predictions diagram, Flight Delays Web Portal has an arrow labeled "1.
 Load Power BI embedded report," pointing to a Power BI icon labeled Visualize Delay Predictions on a Map.
 An arrow labeled "2.
 Report uses Power BI Direct Query against source and caches it," points from the Power BI icon to an Azure SQL Database icon.](media/visualizing-bulk-delay-predictions.png 'Visualizing Bulk Delay Predictions diagram')

 3. MT wants a way to monitor their data pipeline, including ETL, data preparation, and model training activities.
 How can they capture and visualize metrics to monitor for problems such as performance bottlenecks?
 How can they easily access the logs from a single location?

+   MT should use Azure Monitor to collect, analyze, and act on telemetry from [Azure Data Factory](https://docs.microsoft.com/azure/data-factory/monitor-using-azure-monitor), [Azure Databricks](https://docs.microsoft.com/azure/architecture/databricks-monitoring/), [Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/monitor-azure-machine-learning), and [AKS](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-overview).
+Configuring these services to send application logs and other telemetry to Azure Monitor enables MT's operators to monitor the end-to-end data pipeline, including model training and deployments, from a central location.

+   - Azure Data Factory:
+     - At a glance summary of data factory pipeline, activity and trigger runs
+     - Ability to drill into data factory activity runs by type
+     - Summary of data factory top pipeline, activity errors
+   - Azure Databricks:
+     - View application logs and metrics stored in a Log Analytics workspace
+     - Deploy Grafana in a VM to visualize time series metrics stored in Log Analytics
+     - Find and troubleshoot performance bottlenecks
+   - Azure Machine Learning:
+     - Capture and query service metrics
+     - Monitor and create alerts for model deployment failures
+     - Keep track of quota utilization
+     - Discover unusable nodes
+   - Azure Monitor for containers (AKS/ACI monitoring):
+     - Collect and view performance data (memory and processor metrics) to identify resource bottlenecks
+     - Understand the behavior of the cluster under average and heaviest loads

+   Azure Machine Learning provides additional monitoring capabilities for data scientists and data engineers to view model training run history, model versions, model accuracy, run details, and information to detect data drift.

 ## Checklist of preferred objection handling